rmculpepper/swig/racket.md

     [$argname : $ffitype]   // if the parameter name $argname is given
     $ffitype                // if the parameter name is not given

-The translation of parameters to clauses can be overridden with the "in" typemap, which allows multi-parameter mappings.
+The translation of parameters to clauses can be overridden with the "rktin" typemap, which also allows multi-parameter mappings.
 The mapping must produce as many argument clauses as there are parameters in the C declaration.
 For example, here is a multi-parameter typemap that converts a single Racket argument (a list) to a pair of length and array arguments to the foreign function:

-    %typemap(in) (int argc, char *argv[]) %{
+    %typemap(rktin) (int argc, char *argv[]) %{
       [$1_name : _int = (length $2_name)]
       [$2_name : (_list i _string)]
     %}

-FIXME: output template
+A function wrapper can also be customized by the `%rename` directive, the "fun-prefix" feature, the "fun-result" feature, and the "fun-options" feature.
+The following is the general template of a function wrapper:

     (define-foreign $rktname
       (_fun $fun-prefix